What should your next fitness goal be? Take the quiz.

 “Acquiring new skills helps develop a sense of mastery and competence,” Logan explains.
 “For example, after I lost my arm, I focused on acquiring the skill to write with my non-dominant hand and developing dexterity, range of motion, and strength through shuffling cards and rolling Chinese Baoding balls.
 These skills seemed minuscule in the moment, but monumental in the development of my mental framework for what I may be able to accomplish in the future.”

-You might also work on developing a “growth mindset,” a concept theorized by psychologist Carol Dweck.
-This framework suggests that a person’s abilities aren’t fixed or set in stone.
-Instead, skills and intelligence can be developed through hard work and determination.
 Plus, someone with a growth mindset will view setbacks as opportunities for improvement instead of flat-out failures—or worse, reflections of their own worthiness.
-Ergo, challenging yourself to try a dance cardio class for the first time or take up the piano will help you build your mental resilience.
+That means challenging yourself to try a dance cardio class for the first time or take up the piano, for example, will help you build your mental resilience.

 3. Practice Acceptance

 To practice acceptance with grace, consider turning to a mindfulness routine.
-Here’s why: A study in Current Opinions in Psychology found that “experiential acceptance” (a.k.a. not trying to control your current circumstances) is a big contributor to all the benefits of mindfulness—like reducing anxiety and depression, lowering blood pressure, and improving sleep, according to the National Institute of Health
+Here’s why: A study in Current Opinions in Psychology found that “experiential acceptance” (aka not trying to control your current circumstances) is a big contributor to all the benefits of mindfulness—like reducing anxiety and depression, lowering blood pressure, and improving sleep, according to the National Institute of Health

 “Get to the truth and deal with it,” Logan says.
 “My arm was never going to come back.
 I will be this way for the rest of my life.
 I did not want to put false hope into thinking that a prosthetic limb would replace my arm.
 Instead, I wanted to accept the reality of this situation and own it.”